All Episodes

 You all know Jimmy Dore, podcaster, stand-up comedian.

-The theory here is that uh maybe Netanyahu doesn't really want peace, but he has to play along as long as he as long as he can, so it doesn't look like he's resisting.
+The theory here is that maybe Netanyahu doesn't really want peace, but he has to play along as long as he can.

-And uh Jimmy's theory is that Israel would do a false flag, which would be an attack on U.S. assets and or people, um, that would be blamed on Hamas, and then that would give Nanyahu a way to say, see, see, you can't do a deal with him.
+And Jimmy's theory is that Israel would do a false flag, which would be an attack on U.S. assets and or people that would be blamed on Hamas.

-Yep, you just have to destroy them.
+Yep, you just have to destroy him.

-Now, I went to Grok and I said, How often does a false flag happen?
+Now, I went to Grok and I said, how often does a false flag happen?

 Has Israel ever done a false flag?

-So here's what uh Grok said.
+So here's what Grok said.

 There were two examples that you might call a false flag.

-Um, I should probably should have looked that up.
+I probably should have looked that up.

-But it's called the Levon affair.
+But it's called the Levon Affair.

 Now, what did it do?